ianw89/SelfCalGroupFinder/README.md

 - zmin: minimum redshift.
 Mainly for volume-limited samples.
 For flux-limited, use value below all galaxies in file.
 - zmax: maximum redshift.
 Mainly for volume-limited samples.
 For flux-limited, use value above all galaxies in file.
 - fracarea: the fraction of the sky covered by the galaxy sample.
 (Used to calculate volumes).
+- halomassfunction: a file with a halo mass function; see example one in this repo for the format
 - fluxlim - 1/0 to delineate if the input file is flux-limted or volume-limited.
 - color - 1/0 will the input file have color information (for each galaxy, 1=quiescent, 0=star-forming).
 - wcenvalues - these are the 6 free parameters that govern the weights on the total group luminosity.
 These are taken from Equation (4) in the SDSS Application paper (Tinker 2020).